MH0104/MH0104/README.md

 </p>

 ## About Me 💗

-Second-year application developer apprentice with a focus on back-end development, C#, APIs, and clean UI concepts.
+Third-year application developer apprentice with a focus on back-end development, C#, APIs, and clean UI concepts.
 I prefer minimalistic and soft pink aesthetics.

 ---